Frequently Asked Questions

 Communicating with the Court

-The primary constitutional function of the Supreme Court is to review appeals from decisions of the District Courts.
-The Supreme Court determines if legal errors were committed that require reversal or if evidence was sufficient to support the trial court judgment or order.
-The Court may affirm, modify or reverse the judgment or order that was appealed.
+The primary constitutional function of the Supreme Court and Court of Appeals (Appellate Courts) is to review appeals from decisions of the District Courts.
+The Appellate Courts determine if legal errors were committed that require reversal or if evidence was sufficient to support the trial court judgment or order.
+The Appellate Courts may affirm, modify or reverse the judgment or order that was appealed.

-In many cases the Supreme Court corrects errors or affirms the law by issuing written “opinions” giving its reasons for the decisions.
+In many cases the Appellate Courts correct errors or affirm the law by issuing written “opinions” giving its reasons for the decisions.
 These opinions, which interpret the law and define statutes, are a major source for the laws that govern Nevada.
-The opinions of the Supreme Court are published annually as the Nevada Reports.
+The opinions of the Appellate Courts are published annually as the Nevada Reports.

 The Supreme Court has other important responsibilities, such as establishing committees to study and recommend improvements in Nevada’s judicial system.
 Another significant duty of the Supreme Court is its supervision of the legal profession - both with regard to the admission of new lawyers and the imposition of discipline for lawyers who have violated the rules governing their professional conduct.
 The Justices also sit as commissioners of the state’s Board of Pardons.